tekmarglobal/dart-api-client/docs/OrderApi.md

 <a name="apiordercheckoutpost"></a>
 # **ApiOrderCheckoutPost**
-> RestResultOfListOfOrderServiceCheckoutItem ApiOrderCheckoutPost (OrderServiceCheckoutRequest body = null)
+> RestResultOfListOfOrderServiceCheckoutItem ApiOrderCheckoutPost (OrderServiceCheckoutRequest orderServiceCheckoutRequest = null)